femitubosun/wander-task/README.md

 To improve availability, the system retains expired Cache Data.
 In the event that the 3rd-Party Service is unavailable but the expired result for the input parameters exists in the cache, the API will return expired cache data, while adding a message to notify the client.
 While this reduces data accuracy, notifying the client about the reduced accuracy makes it a reasonable compromise.
+The Server will retry the request and will hopefully have valid data when the Client sends the request again.

 ```json
 {